Most Common Trees Planted With The Living Urn (by state)

 Since The Living Urn's patented bio urn and planting system was introduced in 2015, tens of thousands of tree memorials have been planted throughout the U.S. and worldwide.
-With each Living Urn planted, families honor a loved one and also give back to nature and the earth that supports us all.
+With each tree burial, families honor a loved one and also give back to nature and the earth that supports us all.
 As a result of all of these tree plantings, the team at The Living Urn has been able to learn what trees are the most popular to plant with a bio urn in each area.
 This includes maples, oaks, dogwoods, cherry, and willows, among others.

 Most Popular Tree Memorials by State